 The Forensic Science Program

-The Forensic Science program is accredited by Forensic Science Accreditation Commission and is housed within the Department of Chemical and Physical Sciences which is located in the Pool Science Center.
+The Forensic Science program is accredited by the Forensic Science Educational Programs Accreditation Commission and is housed within the Department of Chemical and Physical Sciences which is located in the Pool Science Center.
 Student research and laboratory coursework are performed in a variety of laboratories available to students and faculty.
-In January 2005, two state-of-art laboratories were opened.
-The forensic science program has laboratories and instrumentation for research and instruction in pattern analysis, crime scene reconstruction, microscopy and forensic chemical and biological analysis.
-In addition to existing crime scene reconstruction and forensic science research laboratories, students in the forensic science program have state-of-the-art laboratory facilities and instrumentation for coursework and research.
+The forensic science program has laboratories and instrumentation for research and instruction in pattern analysis, crime scene reconstruction, microscopy, and forensic chemical and biological analysis.
 Students also have use of several computer labs on campus including the Allen Center for Nutrition Computer Lab located in the Miller portion of the Science Center.

-Lawrence Quarino, Director of the Graduate Program and Assistant Professor of Forensic Chemistry, Ph.D., City University of New York.
+- Lawrence Quarino, Director of the Graduate Program and Associate Professor of Forensic Science, Ph.D., City University of New York.

-Thomas A. Brettell, Assistant Professor of Chemistry, Ph.D.
+- Thomas A. Brettell, Associate Professor of Chemistry, Ph.D.
 Villanova University.

-K. Joy Karnas, Associate Professor of Biology, Ph.D., University of Arizona.
-Jacqueline Speir, Assistant Professor of Chemistry, Ph.D.
-Rochester Institute of Technology.
+- K. Joy Karnas, Professor of Biology, Ph.D., University of Arizona.

-Marianne E. Staretz, Assistant Professor of Chemistry, Ph.D.
+- Marianne E. Staretz, Associate Professor of Chemistry, Ph.D.
 State University of New York at Binghamton.

 Upon completion of the Master of Science in Forensic Science students will:

-- Have the necessary theoretical and practical background in all the primary areas of Criminalistics for a career in Forensic Science.
-These topics include crime scene reconstruction, pattern analysis, microscopy, forensic molecular biology and forensic chemistry.
+- Have the necessary theoretical background in all the primary areas of Criminalistics.
+These topics include crime scene reconstruction, pattern analysis, microscopy, forensic molecular biology, and forensic chemistry and toxicology.

-- Know the value of professional ethics as guidelines for professional conduct and the personal characteristics expected of professionals in the Forensic Science community.
-Graduates will also be knowledgeable of professional codes of ethics outlined by various professional forensic science organizations.
+- Demonstrate professional conduct and the personal characteristics expected of professionals in the Forensic Science community.

-- Understand the value of research in forensic science and demonstrate the ability to be research scientists.
+- Demonstrate the ability to be research scientists.

 General Admissions Requirements